sandordargo/cmake-project-creator/README.md

 First of all, project descriptions are written in JSON format.

-In the root of the JSON, you'll have to specify the `projectName` attribute, that will be used both for teh directory name where the project will be created and evidently it will be the name of Cmake project.
+In the root of the JSON, you'll have to specify the `projectName` attribute, which will be used both for the directory name where the project will be created and evidently it will be the name of the Cmake project.
-Then you have do specify an array of `directories`.
+Then you have to specify an array of `directories`.

 ### Directory object